involuting/involuting/README.md

 ### Block Hunt *(Portfolio Project)*

 A modern Prop Hunt/Block Hunt implementation built for PaperMC, showcasing packet-based rendering, custom disguise mechanics, and clean architecture.
+### Capture The Flag (In Development)

+A modern CTF implementation built for paper and spigot featuring game mechanics and modular design

 ---